Click on a tab below to find out more information about the various types of exams required by VirtualSC.

 All VirtualSC initial credit courses require a proctored final exam.
 VirtualSC final exams will be given during the times scheduled according to the Dates & Deadlines guide for each enrollment session.

 Home school students or their parent/guardians are responsible for securing an appropriate proctor to facilitate the final exam.
-Exam proctors must hold a South Carolina Educator License, and cannot be related the student taking the exam.
+Exam proctors must hold a South Carolina Educator Certificate, and cannot be related the student taking the exam.
 To receive approval for an exam proctor, please submit the Proctor Verification Form to VirtualSC.
 Upon approval, VirtualSC will contact the proctor with final exam instructions.

 Alternatively, a home school student or their parent/guardian may contact a local public or private school to request a seat during their proctored exams.
 If a school is willing to accommodate the request, the student will take their final exam on the date and time provided by the school.

 End of Course Exam Program (EOCEP)

 The End-of-Course Examination Program (EOCEP) is state-mandated and requires students completing the following VirtualSC courses to take the final EOCEP exam, which counts as 20% of the student’s final grade:

 Because this is a state-mandated exam, VirtualSC students in the courses listed above must take these exams; this includes public, private and home school students (students enrolled in charter schools and Adult Education programs are considered public school students).
 VirtualSC students must take their EOCEP exams, per the EOCEP testing guidelines, at the end of the semester in which they are scheduled to complete the course.

 * The English 1 EOC will only be given to students as required for accountability purposes.
 All other English 1 CP or Honors students will take the VirtualSC final exam.
 Please see your School Counselor if you have any questions about the EOC for this course.